 - Once the nail polish has dried, using a finger, very softly rub a small quantity of the pigment onto the nails.
 Continue to rub until a smooth surface is achieved.

 I noticed that is is kind of hard to determine when the polish is dry enough to apply the pigment.
 It needs to be a little bit sticky, but you don’t want it to smudge ( like happened to my ringfinger), 1-2 minutes is probably a little but too short.
 I think it is easiest to use a one coater when working with the pigment.
 When you’ve applied the waterbased top coat over the pigment, you are going to want to wash your hands immediately, because the powder gets everywhere.
 But DON’T!
 As long as the top coat is slightly wet, it will dissolve in water and your nails will be ruined (trust me, I’ve tried it ;).
 When it is completely dry, it is no problem however!

-I’m wearing the pigment rosy reflections in the picture above.
+I’m wearing the pigment rosy reflections in the picture above, using the first method.
 I think it looks gorgeous over dark polishes, giving them an intense pink flash.
 It also looks fine over lighter shades, although it is more subtle.

 What I was actually most curious about, was if the waterbased top coat would work with my Dance Legend Mirage powder (holographic powder!).
 So far, it had only worked with gel polish.
 I have tried it with normal polish, but a regular top coat ruins it completely.
 I followed the same steps as described above, but instead of a regular nail polish I just applied a clear base coat.
 And it works!
 How amazing!
 I was afraid that the holographic effect would be less than with gel polish, but I actually think it is the same.